 Depending on where you live, you may want to think through self insurance.
 At the very least, you will want to invest in the best insurance possible for your particular financial profile.

 Home equity is usually the most valuable asset for any household.
-Protecting that equity from climate change disasters is really important to consider if retaining that wealth is a financial goal.
-It is even more important if you are planning on using that money to help fund retirement costs.
+Protecting that equity from climate related disasters is really important to consider if retaining that wealth is a financial goal.
+It is even more important if you are planning on using your equity to help fund retirement costs.